-If your dog eats more than a couple of almonds, Graham says, they can experience gastrointestinal upset and vomiting, or even an intestinal blockage.
+If your dog eats more than a couple of almonds, they can experience gastrointestinal upset and vomiting or even an intestinal blockage, Graham says.
 However, the almond itself isn't the only thing that can pose a problem.

-Almonds are small nuts, and dogs don't typically chew their food in the same way that humans do, says Graham, so it's possible that a dog, especially a small dog, can choke on an almond.
+Almonds are small nuts, and dogs don't typically chew their food the same way humans do, so it's possible dogs, especially small ones, can choke on an almond, Graham says.

 Heavy Salt Content

-Many almonds are flavored with spices and salt (or even chocolate), which can be harmful to your dog if ingested.
-Salt, probably the most common seasoning on packaged almonds, can lead to water retention or even salt toxicity if consumed in a large quantity.
+Many almonds are flavored with spices and salt (or even chocolate) that can be harmful to your dog.
+Salt, probably the most common seasoning on packaged almonds, can lead to water retention or even salt toxicity if consumed in large quantities.

 According to Graham, the high fat content in almonds can cause or worsen pancreatitis.
-Additionally, eating too many almonds can result in refusing to eat the rest of their usual meal, which can throw off the balance of your dog's diet, resulting in weight gain and overall worse health.
+Additionally, dogs eating too many almonds can result in them refusing to eat the rest of their usual meal.
+That can throw off the balance of your dog's diet, leading to weight gain and overall worse health.

 What To Do if Your Dog Eats Almonds